awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

 ### Note your public IP address

-Record the public IP address of your Cloud SQL Postgres instance.
+Record the public IP address of your Cloud SQL LangChaininstance.
 You'll need this value later when you set up a subscription from your Neon database.
 You can find the public IP address on your Cloud SQL instance's **Overview** page.

 <Admonition type="note">
 If you do not use a public IP address, you'll need to configure access via a private IP.
 Refer to the [Cloud SQL documentation](https://cloud.google.com/sql/docs/mysql/private-ip).